kleidouxos/vulcan/pages/about.md

 ## About This Collection

-__Elizabeth-Marie Helms__ (OrcID: [0009-0007-3344-4280](https://orcid.org/0009-0007-3344-4280)) is a graduate student in Library Science and The History and Philosophy of Science and Medicine at Indiana University.
+__Elizabeth-Marie Helms__ (ORCiD: [0009-0007-3344-4280](https://orcid.org/0009-0007-3344-4280)) is a graduate student in Library Science and The History and Philosophy of Science and Medicine at Indiana University.
 A former middle school teacher, she currently researches the history of the public understanding of science.

 This digital library is built upon [CollectionBuilder](https://collectionbuilder.github.io/) source.
 It began as a term project for [John A. Walsh](https://jawalsh.github.io/)'s Digital Libraries course.